VEAF/735th_Training_AirDefense_Mission/readme.md

 If you want to contribute to this mission project, or simply want to edit and build your own based on the original TRAD mission, please read the following steps.

 1. clone this repository
-2. [download](https://www.7-zip.org/download.html) **7za.exe** (in *7-Zip Extra: standalone console version, 7z DLL, Plugin for Far Manager* package) and paste it in the root of this repository
+2. [download](https://www.7-zip.org/download.html) **7za.exe** (in *7-Zip Extra: standalone console version, 7z DLL, Plugin for Far Manager* package), install it and either add it to your PATH or copy it in the root of this repository.
 3. install npm - for that install [node.js](https://nodejs.org/en/download/)
-4. in this repository root, execute **npm install** in order to install *VEAF-Mission-Creation-Tools* scripts

-At this stage, you're ready to build your own TRAD mission.
+At this stage, you're ready to build your own TRAD mission (use the *build* command).
 Happy editing :-).